On Pushing Back Against Obviously Bad Ideas

 No, I’m not saying avoid radically odd, wonderfully divergent new ideas.
 Far from it.
-(To do anything truly new is to guarantee some degree of failure.)
+(To do anything truly new is to risk some degree of failure.)
 What I’m condemning is the sort of organizational complacency that lets obvious clunkers like the CueCat slip by.
 The sort of coplacency that’s complicit in bad ideas through silence.

 We’ve all seen it.
 There are plenty of companies filled with workers that look the other way, avoiding confrontation when the braying office jackass is stumping for the suicidal.
 There’s an underlying assumption often deployed that everything will “just be okay”’ anyway, so why bother?
 Without discussion the loudest voice wins, regardless of merit.
 The veil goes down, hands are washed and people take a pass on reasoned protest all for the sake of having a more pleasant day.